 Yad La’isha: The Monica Dennis Goldberg Legal Aid Center and Hotline is the largest, most comprehensive and most experienced advocacy organization for agunot in the world.

-Each year, 2,800 women join the circle of agunot and mesuravot get.
+Each year, an estimated 2,400 women join the circle of agunot and mesuravot get.
 Many of these women do not have the financial or emotional wherewithal, legal representation, social clout or political influence to fight for their freedom.

-An average of 60 women each year gain their freedom due to Yad L’isha’s representation – women like Esther, whose husband left her to live with another woman somewhere in Eastern Europe; like Dina, whose husband broke a whiskey bottle over her head and stabbed her with the broken remains; or like Miriam, whose schizophrenic husband was declared incompetent to give her a get.
+Approximately 60 women each year gain their freedom due to Yad La’isha’s representation – women like Esther, whose husband left her to live with another woman somewhere in Eastern Europe; like Dina, whose husband broke a whiskey bottle over her head and stabbed her with the broken remains; or like Miriam, whose schizophrenic husband was declared incompetent to give her a get.
 Women like Galit, who suffered an abusive marriage for 40 years until she could take it no longer, and women like Michal, who eloped with her husband at the age of 16, only to discover five years and one child later that he was a pedophile who had been molesting her 10-year-old sister.

-“For five years I lived in limbo.
-I was terrified of returning to my violent husband, but the courts wouldn’t order him to grant me a get.
+“For five years I lived in limbo,” says L.S.
+“I was terrified of returning to my violent husband, but the courts wouldn’t order him to grant me a get.
 Had I not been directed to Yad La’isha, I would still be living in fear and terror today.”